ufukhurriyetoglu/character-embedding-chinese-segmentation/preparation/PREP.md

 ### Chinese Segmentation

+###### [Character-Level Dependencies in Chinese: Usefulness and Learning](http://www.aclweb.org/anthology/E09-1100), EACL '09 Proceedings of the 12th Conference of the European Chapter of the Association for Computational Linguistics

+To show that character-level dependency can be a good alternative to word boundary representation for Chinese.
+Annotated internal dependencies even bring performance enhancement.

+1. Word segmentation task can be effectively re-formularized into character-level dependency parsing
+2. Consider annotated character dependencies inside a word; a parser can still effectively capture both these annotated internal character dependencies & trivial external dependencies that are transformed from word boundaries
+3. A full annotated character dependency tree can be constructed over all possible character pairs within a given sequence

 ###### [Parsing the Internal Structure of Words: A New Paradigm for Chinese Word Segmentation](http://www.aclweb.org/anthology/P11-1141), HLT '11 Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies

 - Intro